nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 | [BCryptCloseAlgorithmProvider](https://learn.microsoft.com/en-us/windows/win32/api/bcrypt/nf-bcrypt-bcryptclosealgorithmprovider) | Closes an algorithm provider. |

-We will go through the brief of each one of the function while we decrypt our msfvenom shellcode.
-For now, lets start with Stage I.
+We will go through the brief of each one of the functions while we decrypt our msfvenom shellcode.
+For now, let's start with Stage I.

 ## Stage I - Shellcode Generation and C2 Listener.
-The shellcode generation and listening for the connection on the Sliver C2 as same as what we did on the previous blog.
+The shellcode generation and listening for the connection on the Sliver C2 is same as what we did on the previous blog.

 ```bash
 # Creating a profile on the C2